stevalang/AcceptOrRejectBankOffer/README.md

 Clients between 50-60 years old

-Test: A two-tailed Welch's t-test was chosen, since we are interested in both ends of the distribution.
+Test: A two-tailed t-test was chosen, since we are interested in both ends of the distribution.
-Alpha: A significance level of 0.05 was chosen for this test, since this is generally standard and the outcome of this hypothesis testing is not.
+Alpha: A significance level of  $\alpha =0.05 was chosen for this test, since this is generally standard and the outcome of this hypothesis testing is not.

 ### Conclusion

-For this hypothesis test:
+*ttest results: statistic=-0.5162022150562433, pvalue=0.6057188723339183

-Difference in sample proportions: 0.01
+*Difference in sample proportions: -0.00214

-p-value for accepting term deposit frequency comparison: 0.01
+*p-value for accepting term deposit frequency comparison: 0.70

-Welch Test Statistic: -2.29
+*Welch Test Statistic: -0.52

-Degrees of Freedom for Welch's Test: 16886.80
+*Degrees of Freedom for Welch's Test: 18005.67

-The p-values is statistically significant (below the alpha threshold) so I reject the null hypothesis, which means that there is a difference between the two age groups.
+For this hypothesis test we have pvalue=0.61 which is above our $\alpha =0.05 so I fail to reject the null hypothesis, which means that there isn't a statistically significant difference between the two age groups.

 ## Technologies Used